 “I was paying rent and my mother’s rent, you know what I’m sayin.
 I had bitches, cars, the money.”

-When Black was in jail he started having a fetish for thumbs.
+When Black was in jail he started having a fetish.
 The white dude that snitched on him was a tattoo artist.

 “I just wanted his thumbs, fuck up his livelihood.
 He took away my daughter, two years of my life.
 I wanted that nigga’s thumbs, dawgs.”